 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic testTopic --from-beginning Welcome to kafka This is my first topic

 Now, If you have still running Kafka producer (Step #6) in another terminal.
-Just type some text on that producer terminal. it will immediately visible on consumer terminal.
-See the below screenshot of Kafka producer and consumer in working:
+Just type some text on that producer terminal. it will immediately be visible on the consumer terminal.
+See the below screenshot of the Kafka producer and consumer in working: